Luca-DTU/MLOps_Project/README.md

 ### What framework are you going to use (Kornia, Transformer, Pytorch-Geometrics)
 We are going to use the Transformers framework
 ### How to you intend to include the framework into your project
+The CLIP model is pre-trained and formulated by Transformers.
+We will initially finetune the model by further training the pre-trained model on the cocodataset to finetune it to the pictures and annotations.
+If possible we would also like to fully train the clip network for our given dataset, but only if there is enough time as our main focus is the operations.

 ### What data are you going to run on (initially, may change)
 We are going to run on the coco dataset, which is a comprehensive image dataset: https://cocodataset.org/